New Cleaning Instructions for Reliever Puffers (Asmol/Ventolin/Zempreon)

 If you have any other reliever or puffer device, please follow instructions for that device.

-The manufacturer of VENTOLIN and ZEMPREON (GSK) would like people who have had any problems with the new devices with dose counter to contact GSK Medical Information on 1800 033 109.
+The manufacturer of Ventolin is GlaxoSmithKline Australia Pty Ltd (GSK).
+To report any problems with the new devices with dose counter please contact GSK Medical Information on 1800 033 109.

 You can report concerns to the Therapeutic Goods Administration, see here https://www.tga.gov.au/reporting-problems